MongoEngine/mongoengine/CONTRIBUTING.rst

 without tests will take longer to be integrated and might be refused.

-You may also submit a simple failing test as a PullRequest if you don't know how to fix it, it will be easier for other peopl to work on it and it may get fixed faster.
+You may also submit a simple failing test as a PullRequest if you don't know how to fix it, it will be easier for other people to work on it and it may get fixed faster.

 General Guidelines